 As a personal injury victim in a car accident in Maryland, you have up to three years from the moment of the accident to file your claim with the court.
 This means that if eighteen months have passed since your crash, you’d still have time to file your claim.
 However, it would be best to consider what waiting to file your claim can mean for your case.

 Personal injury cases often have many moving parts.
 This is especially true in complex cases involving severe injuries, such as spinal cord injuries and broken bones from car accidents.
 As with any other case, collecting, compiling, analyzing, and presenting evidence is critical.
-In addition to obtaining all relevant evidence in your case, your lawyer will need time to prepare for your court appearance.
+In addition to obtaining all relevant evidence in your case, your car accident lawyer in Maryland will need time to prepare for your court appearance.

 What Should I Do After a Car Accident in Maryland?